cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 10/11/13
+Imaged the preface of *Sphere and Cylinder* and marked up the hard copy of the text for the preface.

 ### 10/8/13
 Moved text-to-image data from Fusion document to two files in the repository.
 Edited wiki guide to reflect the new location and work process.